-There are also risks from the transition to a low-carbon society.
+There are also risks from the transition to a decarbonized society.
 For example, due to changes in climate change policies, tightening of environmental regulations and technological innovation to address climate change, our customers in sectors that are deemed to contribute significantly to climate change may experience declines in the value of their assets (i.e., asset stranding).
 In addition, our customers' financial condition and performance could suffer from increasing costs associated with climate change response measures, which could result in an increase in our credit costs.

-Moreover, amid growing interest in initiatives related to the Task Force on Climate-related Financial Disclosure ("TCFD") and Sustainable Development Goals ("SDGs"), if our efforts and disclosure regarding corporate social responsibility are viewed as insufficient, we could suffer from increased social criticism, which could adversely affect the market price of our shares and/or the environment for our capital raising activities.
-For further information, see"Item 4.B.
-Business Overview-Sustainability Management."
+Moreover, amid growing interest in initiatives related to the Task Force on Climate-related Financial Disclosures ("TCFD") and Sustainable Development Goals ("SDGs"), if our efforts and disclosure regarding corporate social responsibility are viewed as insufficient, we could suffer from increased social criticism, which could adversely affect the market price of our shares and/or the environment for our capital raising activities.
+For further information, see "Item 4.B.
+Business Overview-Sustainability Management" and "Item 4.B.
+Business Overview-Management of Climate-related Risk."